-Vogue magazine recently called Instagram the “World’s Most Talked-About New Art Dealer.”
+When we originally published this blog post in 2014, Vogue magazine had just called Instagram the “World’s Most Talked-About New Art Dealer.”
 It’s easy to see why.
 With previously obscure artists like Ashley Longshore and Donald Robertson rocketing to fame, and sales, because of Instagram, Vogue outlines how big-time art dealers and auction houses are using Instagram to sell art.

 How To Sell Art on Instagram

-Make some great art & be consistent.
+Make the best art you can make and be consistent.
 This should be self-evident, but it needs to be said.
 You need to be making art with skill and you should be expressing something.
 You also need to be consistent and make art in a series.

-Set up a great profile & learn to photograph & use the editing tools.
+Set up a great profile.
+Learn to photograph and use the editing tools.
 These first two points are the absolute minimum barrier to entry.
 If you can’t do these, you won’t get noticed.
-Far too many artists have Instagram profiles with no pictures, no description in the profile, and poorly composed, poorly lit pictures of their their art.
+Far too many artists have Instagram profiles with no pictures, no description in the profile, and poorly composed, poorly lit pictures of their art.
 You can take serviceable photos with even cheap smartphones, and late-model iPhones are better than most point and shoot cameras.

 Embrace the Instagram culture and build your following.
 The very first thing you should familiarize yourself with are hashtags.
-If you’ve been on Twitter for any amount of time, this should be familiar to you.
-You’ll often see people add words like #art or #artistsofinstagram in the description of the images that they upload.
+You’ll often see people add words like #artistsofinstagram or #yourstylehere in the description of the images that they upload.
 These hashtags become clickable links, and you can also search them with the IG search tool.
 This is how people discover new artists.

 The ideal number of hashtags is flexible, but it’s probably somewhere in the 3-8 range.
-You can put hashtags around nearly anything, but I would consider adding tags around your medium, subject matter, and the location your image was created.
+You can put hashtags on nearly anything, but I would consider adding tags to your medium, subject matter, and the location your image was created.
 This last one helps people find local artists.

 Here’s a great example of good use of hashtags.

-Identify the taste makers.
+Identify the influencers.
 Just like in every social group, there are a handful of people on Instagram who are going to be very influential.
-In my blog post How to Research Your Online Art Market, I talk about how to figure out where your ideal clients are hanging out, and who they listen to when they’re online.
+In How to Research Your Online Art Market, we detail how to figure out where your ideal clients are hanging out, and who they listen to when they’re online.
 Instagram has these people too.

 They might be art dealers or curators with big followings.
 They might be celebrities who are really into the kind of art you make.
-They might be bloggers or Youtube stars with huge followings.
+They might be bloggers or YouTube stars with huge followings.
 Whoever they are, be sure to follow them and interact with them on a regular basis.
-Do something cool like send them some fun pens and ask them to send you a doodle.
 Comment on their work and share it with your friends by tagging them in the comments.